OMSA is for everyone.

 We celebrate diversity, promote inclusion and advocate for social justice.
 While serving as a resource for the entire VCU community, we proudly specialize in supporting historically underrepresented groups.

-Go to Summer 2020 Virtual Discussion Groups
+Go to Fall 2020 Virtual Discussion Groups

-Summer 2020 Virtual Discussion Groups
+Fall 2020 Virtual Discussion Groups

-We are sponsoring identity-based discussion groups throughout the summer.
+We are sponsoring identity-based virtual discussion groups throughout the Fall summer.
 The discussion groups are for students who identify as LGBTQIA+, women of color, men of color, and allies.
 The groups will provide students a safe space to discuss issues related to the social, cultural, and political aspects of their identities with supportive peers.
 Discussions will feature a specific topic related to navigating the world as a person with multiple identities.

 Go to Mentorship and Leadership Engagement